joel1fx/camera-resection/README.md

 Make sure Eigen is installed.
 If it is installed in a non-standard path, you will need to edit the Makefile.

+For more information about Eigen and its license see:

 http://eigen.tuxfamily.org/index.php?title=Main_Page

 Download the repo and